A Two-Stage Reactive Auction Framework for the Multi-Depot Rural Postman Problem with Dynamic Vehicle Failures: Introduction

-In the MD-RPP-RRV, the vehicles have limited capacity (operation time) but can be recharged and reused for multiple trips from multiple depots to traverse a subset of edges (required edges) in a weighted undirected connected graph, minimizing mission time.
-The maximum time taken by vehicles to traverse all required edges is referred to as mission time or maximum trip time.
-One of the key assumptions considered in our previous study \cite{md-rpp-rrv} to solve the MD-RPP-RRV was that vehicles do not fail during their trips.
-In this study of the MD-RPP-RRV with vehicle failures, we relax that assumption and consider that multiple (but not all) vehicles might fail randomly during their trips.
+We formally study the Multi-Depot Rural Postman Problem with Rechargeable and Reusable Vehicles (MD-RPP-RRV), with the vehicles having limited capacity (operation time) but can be recharged and reused for multiple trips from multiple depots to traverse a subset of required edges in a weighted undirected connected graph.
+The objective is to minimize the mission time or the maximum trip time, defined as the maximum time spent by any individual vehicle to complete its assigned trips, subject to the constraint that all required edges are traversed.
+Extending our previous work which assumed no vehicle failures \citep{md-rpp-rrv}, this study considers the possibility of stochastic vehicle failures during the mission.

-This study developed and evaluated a rescheduling approach that reacts to vehicle failures; it requires no information about the vehicle failures before the vehicles begin following their routes.

-Studying the MD-RPP-RRV with vehicle failures is crucial for addressing real-world challenges in applications like parcel delivery, infrastructure inspection, and surveillance, where unmanned vehicles may encounter failures during operation, necessitating the development of quick rerouting approaches for remaining active vehicles to ensure mission completion.
-The MD-RPP-RRV is NP-hard to solve \cite{md-rpp-rrv} as it generalizes the RPP, which is proven to be NP-hard \cite{rpp_nphard}.
-In its simplest case, with a single depot and single trip, the MD-RPP-RRV reduces to the RPP.
-Hence, solving the MD-RPP-RRV with vehicle failures poses significant computational challenges due to the additional complexities introduced by random vehicle failures.

-This paper proposes a centralized auction algorithm to address the MD-RPP-RRV with vehicle failures.
-We chose a centralized approach over decentralized methods due to its ability to maintain a global perspective, enabling quicker decision-making and more efficient task reallocation essential for handling multiple random vehicle failures dynamically.
-Our approach efficiently reassigns trips that a failed vehicle was supposed to complete (considered as tasks) to the remaining active vehicles (considered as agents) with the objective of minimizing the increase in mission time.
-To evaluate the performance of our proposed algorithm, we compared its solutions against offline optimal solutions obtained from solving the Mixed Integer Linear Programming (MILP) formulation using the Gurobi optimizer with vehicle failures known beforehand.
-We also empirically and theoretically analyzed the competitive ratio to assess the proposed algorithm's solution quality relative to the offline optimal solution.

-The main contributions of this paper are the following: \begin{enumerate} \item A centralized auction algorithm that reformulates the MD-RPP-RRV as a variant of the Generalized Assignment Problem (GAP) \cite{gap}.
-This approach efficiently handles dynamic vehicle failures by reassigning tasks without complete rerouting, reducing computational complexity.
-Our method addresses a gap in existing auction approaches \cite{cenauc3} by applying them to dynamic failures in arc routing problems, specifically the MD-RPP-RRV, which has not been previously explored in this context.
-This algorithm extends centralized auction methods \cite{cenauc5, cenauc6} to handle more complex task allocation scenarios in the MD-RPP-RRV context in the following ways: \begin{enumerate}

-\item Assigning multiple failed trips (tasks) to a single vehicle (agent). \item Dynamically reallocating trips from failed vehicles to active ones during the mission, thereby adapting to changes in the available vehicle fleet size due to failures. \end{enumerate} This approach addresses limitations in existing methods that typically assign only one task per agent or assume a fixed number of agents throughout the mission.